Local Data Journalism

 For journalists

-If you are a journalist and have an investigative story in mind related to critical issues affecting cities, applications are accepted on an annual basis.
+If you are a journalist and have an investigative story in mind related to critical issues affecting cities, applications are accepted on a rolling basis with projects selected on a quarterly basis.

 For students